 The combat in The Day Before is largely gun-focused, with bullets looking to be the fastest and most efficient means of taking down players and infected.
 Guns produce a lot of noise which will alert anyone nearby to your location, making melee weapons just as important in certain situations, especially if you’re trying to remain undetected.

-Fntastic has also boasted customisability as a huge feature of the zombie game, with players able to personalise their weapons using attachments found while looting.
+Fntastic has also boasted enhanced customization as a huge feature of the zombie game, with players able to personalize their weapons using attachments found while looting.
 The game will also feature custom finishers, which change depending on your equipped weapon.

 As an MMO, player interaction is a huge part of the game, and there are multiple features in the game to facilitate this, such as voice chat.
 There are also safe zones, briefly mentioned in the game’s first trailer, where players can trade loot with NPCs, take on quests, and meet other players.